metaplex-foundation/developer-hub/src/pages/token-metadata/guides/javascript/create-an-nft.md

 ### Uploading the Metadata

-Once we have a valid and working image URI we can start working on the metadata for our token.
+Once we have a valid and working image URI we can start working on the metadata for our NFT.

-the standard for offchain metadata for a funigble token is as follows;
+The standard for offchain metadata for a fungilbe token is as follows;

 ```json
 {